collabnix/pico/README.md

 docker stack deploy -c docker-compose.yml mykafka
 ```

 That's it.
 Your AWS KAfka cluster is up and running on Docker Swarm Nodes.
-For running Apache Kafka on Swarm Mode, refer [this link](https://github.com/collabnix/pico/blob/master/kafka/README.md)

 # Running the Consumer Script